Lemon Ricotta Pancakes

 Say hello to springy, beautiful lemon ricotta pancakes!
 This lemon pancake recipe is guaranteed to brighten your day.
 Since it’s officially spring and Easter is right around the corner, I wanted to bring you an easy springtime breakfast recipe for all of your celebrations.
 Usually my lemon pound cake is all the rage, but why not lemon pancakes too?
 Especially these that are light and fluffy with pops of citrus lemon flavor in every bite!

-If you’re a fan of lemon recipes, you MUST give these lemon pancakes a try!
+If you’re a fan of lemon recipes, you MUST give these pancakes a try!
 I love that they’re packed with a little extra protein thanks to the ricotta – 5 grams in each pancake.
 So, not only are they absolutely irresistible, they are also super satisfying.
 Don’t worry, you can’t taste the ricotta cheese, it just gives these pancakes the perfect extra tenderness.

 These are definitely worth cooking up for Easter or Mother’s Day brunch.
 Or really any day of the week!